johnSSG/SimpleDB/README.md

 </pre>

 Calling <code>get</code> without the ID parameter will return an array of objects containing all of that type of object.
 The code above will give you every car in storage.
-Calling <code>get<code> with an ID parameter returns a single object.
+Calling <code>get</code> with an ID parameter returns a single object.

 <h4>post</h4>